narendahr15/mud-server/README.md

 3. In game customizable command parser, game play, and game rooms.
 4. Ticks in the game engine to make it more realistic.
 5. Separating the logic from the network layer.
 Now the game logic is tied with the network layer.
 Need to isolate the game logic from the network layer.
-6. Coordinate system of the rooms : Cartesian, Polar, Spherical, etc.
+6. Coordinate system of the rooms : For e.g support for cartesian coordinates
 7. Exception handling
 8. Integration testing
 9. Isolate string formatting from the game logic